Written and Directed by: Don Mancini

 Though it's pretty much a comedy, there are still enough horror elements to judge here.
 Obviously, any sort of suspense goes out the window, but there's enough gore here to remind us of the series' slasher roots.
 Despite Tiffany's best efforts to keep Chucky domesticated, the little guy just can't help himself as he decides to show his kid the ropes of the family business.
 It also turns out that Tiffany herself can't heed her own advice, and it all adds up to some murderous mayhem that's full of bloodletting that's more over-the-top than the series has seen before.
 Besides this, there are some nice nods to other horror films; for example, the opening sequence recreates both of the famous deaths in Psycho in a well done scene that isn't exactly in line with the tone of the rest of the film.

 Honestly though, all this horror seems secondary to all the other stuff going on in the script, which is all over the place.
 You've got the standard story of Chucky trying to become mortal again, Jennifer Tilly's fledgling career, and, last but not least, the title character's relationship with his psychopathic father.
 The latter story seems to have the most thought put into it, as the story of a androgynous doll struggling not only with his own identity, but also a father who doesn't approve him is obviously interesting to writer/director Don Mancini.
-While it's not exactly a deep musing on the homosexual psyche, it's a better angle than simply throwing Glen (or Glenda) in there with the purpose of killing people alongside his parents.
+While it's not exactly a deep musing on gender identity, it's a better angle than simply throwing Glen (or Glenda) in there with the purpose of killing people alongside his parents.
 Besides this, the film rolls along quite predictably until the end, which, to its credit, throws a bit of a curveball considering Chucky's main motivation throughout the franchise's history.

 Mancini also makes his directorial debut here, and it's a decent debut--the film is polished and flashy at times, but it lacks the overall style of its predecessor and looks a bit more plain than that film.
 The acting is predictably over the top in a film like this, and Redman is laughable at best, but the stars, Chucky and Tiffany, steal the show.
 Dourif and Tilly once again bring deranged life to their respective characters, and the animatronic work is again well done.
 Tilly does an admirable job playing and poking fun at herself as well, and she's without a doubt the film's bright spot acting-wise.
 Ultimately, the film feels different enough from Bride of Chucky, but it doesn't feel as complete or coherent as that film and never formulates into a cohesive whole.
 It's still a lot of fun, and it most likely represents Chucky's final outing before he too gets the remake treatment in a couple of years.